ankurbaliga8/SmartBill-Splitter/README.md

   - `aws-sdk/client-textract` - For document text extraction
   - `OpenAI` - For interpreting extracted text into structured data
   - `axios` - For handling HTTP requests in the frontend
+  - `tailwindcss` - For UI styling in the frontend

 ## Getting Started